 Shiny awards, thought-provoking panels and of course, rosé, are the hallmarks of the annual Cannes Lions International Festival of Creativity.
 Thousands of people made their way to France in June to celebrate major breakthroughs in the advertising, tech and creative industries.

 But it wasn’t all about yacht hopping and drink pouring.
 Having been to Cannes two times before, I found this year particularly thought-provoking and future-thinking.
 If you didn’t get a chance to cross the pond and hop over the channel to France, you can discover a recap of key trends and learnings from this year’s Cannes Lions below.

 1. The future of mobile advertising is choice-driven

-The first learning I gathered is the emphasis placed on purpose-driven marketing.
+The first learning I gathered is the emphasis placed on purpose-driven digital advertising.
 Empathy, inclusiveness and authenticity have become the golden words of marketing this past year.
 More than ever, brands must understand their purpose and take a stand.
 Becoming more purpose-driven means playing a role in culture, not just selling to it.
 Consumers are taking note of brands that understand their purpose and that use it to be socially responsible – in an authentic manner.

 Being socially responsible isn’t just a trend and consumers know all too well when a brand is implementing CSR initiatives simply to check a box.
 Brands need to partner with companies who use their technology for good because they truly want to make a difference.
 An example of this is by partnering with non-profit organizations.